 - Supporting female professionals working in the audiovisual sector

-An initiative from the Broadcasting Authority of Ireland according to their website “Women on Air is a community of like-minded women and men who want to hear and see more women on the airwaves”.
+“Women on Air is a community of like-minded women and men who want to hear and see more women on the airwaves”.
+They run a mentor-based training programme for women who have something to say but are not sure footed when it comes to negotiating the media landscape.
+They have also set up a database for women who are broadcast competent to bring their expertise to media professionals.
+We urge women who have that expertise and competency to sign up on our website.
 All board members and volunteers donate their time free of charge, all with an aim of increasing female representation in radio today.

 Long before working from home became the norm Ciara Garvan, decided that she had spent one to many days on the M50 in rush hour, and she went about creating WorkJuggle – A recruitment firm that assists people that specialise in matching employers offering alternatives to 9-5 Monday-Friday type employers to candidates that need this type of employment (part-time, reduced hours, working from home etc), so that they can have a better work/life balance.

 Originally founded in the UK The 30% Club Ireland is the Irish chapter of the global initiative was founded in 2015 and is designed to increase female representation on boards and CEO of C–Suite organisation to 30% by According to their social media they “work to improve the gender talent pipeline through mentoring programmes, business scholarships, board readiness and leadership development initiatives.”